Decorative neutral curve divider

 • Post-sale enablement ensures smooth handoffs and drives time-to-value

 Buyers do extensive research before engaging sales.
-By the time they talk to a rep, they've often formed opinions based on content they've consumed.
-Enablement that shapes this experience—not just supports seller activities—influences outcomes earlier in the funnel.
+By the time they talk to a rep, they've often formed opinions based on content they've already consumed.
+Enablement that shapes this experience influences outcomes earlier in the funnel.

-Sales enablement platforms are converging with revenue intelligence tools, creating unified systems that combine content, coaching, and conversation insights.
+Sales enablement platforms are converging with revenue intelligence tools.
+This creates unified systems that combine content, coaching, and conversation insights.

 • Conversation intelligence identifies skill gaps and coaching opportunities across thousands of calls